FelixManFongCheung/logflow-interview/README.md

 ### Retrieval & query understanding
 - **No query rewriting** — the user question is embedded and searched as-is.
 There is no HyDE, synonym expansion, acronym normalisation (e.g. “POD” → “proof of delivery”), or LLM rephrase step before retrieval.
 Opaque, vague, or mismatched terminology often yields weak hits → controlled refusal with no second attempt.
-- **Evidence threshold is not self-tuning** — `EVIDENCE_THRESHOLD`, `HIGH_CONFIDENCE_THRESHOLD`, hybrid weights (`HYBRID_SEMANTIC_WEIGHT` / `HYBRID_LEXICAL_WEIGHT`, default 0.5/0.5), and chunk token limits are fixed env values.
-Changing any of them shifts the refuse/answer boundary and requires re-testing on a labeled query set (answerable / partial / unanswerable); there is no online calibration from live traffic.
+- **Evidence threshold is not self-tuning** — `EVIDENCE_THRESHOLD`, elbow settings, `HIGH_CONFIDENCE_THRESHOLD`, hybrid weights, and chunk token limits are fixed env values.
+Elbow adapts per query but still needs calibration on a labeled set; there is no online calibration from live traffic.
-- No reranking after hybrid search — top-k order is fused score only
+- No reranking after hybrid search — elbow + fused score only; production path is RRF + cross-encoder rerank
 - Full-text leg uses Postgres `english` config — non-English or heavy jargon/code matching is imperfect without custom dictionaries
 - Citations return chunk pointers (`chunk_id`, `header_path`, score) but not chunk body text in the API response